DS105 2025-2026 Autumn Term Icon

 Task 04: Create a Report (20 min)

 Note to class teachers: Students create a REPORT.md file with embedded figures.
 Encourage them to tell a story, not just list plots.
-Location: /files/week05/ for all students, or /files/my-ds105a-notes/week05/ for those using Git.
+Location: /files/week05/ for all students, or /files/my-ds105a-notes/week05/ for those using the my-ds105a-notes repository.

 Task 04 Goal: Create a markdown report documenting your findings.